martiabr/fixing-ar/README.md

 	- Variables includes device specific variables of the 4 group members.

 - es.ava.aruco:
+	- All files were part of the Marker Tracking repository.
 	- debug
 	- exceptions
 	- Board, BoardConfiguraiton and BoardDetector are for the calibration of the cameras.
 They contain all the